edthedev/edthedev.github.io/blog/minetest/mods.md

 - For lower powered or higher player count servers, I would recommend this instead of `Realistic Hang Glider`
 - Pairs well with `More Boots` to get rocket boots to get a jumping start.
 - I give my players discounted or free rocket boots to help them avoid litering the wilderness with dirt pillars.

+`Stairs Redo` adds recipes for stairs in so many more materials
+- I removed this mod because the recipe inventory is already 28 pages long on our server, and this mod adds even more pages.
+(Paging is a preferred way to look for recipes on Steamdeck, due to the virual keyboard being harder to access.)
+- Great for adding colors and textures to builds

 ## A Mod List Snapshot